Prathap452000/Financial_Market_EDA_Prediction_Models/README.md

 Gated Recurrent Units (GRU), an alternative to LSTM, for efficient time-series forecasting.

 📊 Data Source
-The stock price data for Tesla is obtained from publicly available sources such as Yahoo Finance.
+The stock price data for Tesla is obtained from publicly available data from Kaggle.
 Additional financial market indicators may also be incorporated to enhance the predictive power of the model.

 🛠️ Technical Stack
 Programming Language